ClementNerma/NightOS/docs/specs/syscalls.md

 The other process this PIPE was shared with will receive the [`PIPE_CLOSED`](signals.md#0x42-pipe_closed) signal.
 If this syscall is not performed on an PIPE before the process exits, the other process will receive the same signal with a specific argument to indicate the communication was brutally interrupted.

+## `0x47` PIPE_INFO

+Arguments: [Pipe](ipc.md#pipes) RC or SC identifier (8 bytes) Return value: (1 byte)

+- Bit 0 (strongest): indicates if the pipe is opened
+- Bit 1: indicates if the pipe is a message pipe
+- Bit 2: indicates if the pipe's buffer is full
+- Bit 3: indicates if the pipe is locked
+- Bit 4: indicates if a writing request is pending (waiting for the pipe to be unlocked)
+- Bit 5: indicates if a reading request is pending (waiting for the pipe to be unlocked)
+- Bit 6: indicates if the provided identifier is an SC

+Get informations on a pipe from its RC or SC identifier.

 ## `0x50` MEM_ALLOC

 Arguments: